Alfresco/docs-alfresco/content-services/latest/using/share.md

 * **Repository**: Opens the repository which shows all the content stored in Content Services.
 * **Admin Tools**: System administrators only have this option which opens the Admin Tools.
 * **Sites Manager**: Only Alfresco administrators and Site administrators have this option which opens the Sites Manager.
 If you are an Alfresco administrator, you can access the Site Manager through the **Admin Tools** on the toolbar.
 If you are a Site administrator, you'll have an additional **Sites Manager** option on the toolbar.
-* **<user> menu**: Click on your name to open the user menu.
+* **`User` menu**: Click on your name to open the user menu.
 You can access your user profile, change your password, open the user help, and log out.
 * **Search**: Use the search box to find files, sites, and people.

 ## User dashboard